HAVASU FALLS DOS AND DON’TS: TIPS FOR A SUCCESSFUL HIKE

 Havasu Falls is 10 miles from the trailhead.
 I’ve had many people ask if they can day hike if they are unable to secure an overnight permit.
 First, there are signs everywhere stating day hiking is prohibited.
 Furthermore, it seems way too far to try to tackle the roundtrip hike and still have time to actually enjoy the falls.
 Take a rain check, keep trying for a permit and visit when you have enough time.
 Trust me, it will be worth the wait to do it right.

 DON’T drive to the trailhead at night, if possible

 We saw dozens of huge elk off the side of the road and even some in the middle of the road.
 We had to be on full alert the entire 60 miles in order to avoid hitting something, and in the dark it’s much harder to see.

 There are tons of trees and riverside swinging spots that are perfect for an afternoon hammock nap.

 DO be a good neighbor

 The campground is busy, and you’ll likely be within eye and ear sight of your neighbors.
-So don’t be a jerk and yell all night at your campsite, like our neighbors were.
+So don’t be inconsiderate and yell all night at your campsite, like our neighbors were.